 Only the very basic MAC is simulated.
 This is captured in the following description of a PHY system simulation using the approach taken in [17]:

-Drop AP’s and STA’s according to scenario (random and/or deterministic placement chosen from set of possible locations as defined in the Channel Model document [CHANNEL-MODEL])
+Drop AP’s and STA’s according to scenario (deterministic placement chosen from set of possible locations as defined in the Channel Model document [CHANNEL-MODEL])

 Ensure that every STA <-> associated AP link can sustain MCS0 (or another predetermined MCS) in both directions.
 The uplink and downlink MCS do not need to be the same.